lapps/schemata/README.md

 the LAPPS Interchange Format for objects exchanged by LAPPS web services.
 2. **metadata.schema** <br/>
 the LAPPS Metadata Format for objects returned by calls to `getMetadata()`.

+The first one is available on the vocabulary website at http://vocab.lappsgrid.org/schema/lif-schema.